Carlos Lyra: Career

 In 1961 he was one of the five founders of CPC (Center of Popular Culture) where he started to write songs for cinema and theater.
 He also wrote the song "Influência do Jazz", one of the songs he sang at the Bossa Nova Concert at Carnegie Hall, in 1962.
-He continues to compose, record, and perform.
+This performance introduced bossa nova to American audiences, alongside other notable Brazilian artists like João Gilberto, Antônio Carlos Jobim, Sérgio Mendes, and Milton Banana.